-LBO PREMIERE in Collaboration wtih the Aquarium of the Pacific
+LBO PREMIERE in Collaboration with the Aquarium of the Pacific

-This haunting opera is an atmospheric combination of a detective mystery and a ghost story about the disappearance of three lighthouse keepers, mixing courtroom testimony and fantastical flashbacks.
-Three officers from a lighthouse ship report to a Court of Enquiry how they arrived to relieve the three keepers and found the place deserted.
-In flashbacks to the keepers, they are nervous and pass the time by singing songs....
-Out of the fog, their past emerges to taunt them.
-Opening performances of the Aquairum’s new cutting-edge, high-definition technology space with a breathtaking 32-foot-tall, 180-degree arc projection wall.
+This haunting opera is an atmospheric combination of detective mystery and ghost story, mixing courtroom testimony with fantastical flashbacks.
+Three officers from a lighthouse vessel report to a Court of Enquiry how they arrived to relieve three lighthouse keepers and find the place deserted.

 About the Opera

 Peter Maxwell Davies:...
 The original inspiration of this work came from reading Craig Mair’s book on the Stevenson family of Edinburgh.
 This family, apart from producing the famous author Robert Louis, produced several generations of lighthouse and harbour engineers.
 In December 1900 the lighthouse and harbour supply ship Hesperus based in Stromness, Orkney, went on its routine tour of duty to the Flannan Isles light in the Outer Hebrides.